 A non-baffled infra-cardioid tweeter

-One of the elements that generate the most accidents in the response of a tweeter is the panel on which it is fixed , or even just its front fixing plate.
-We have been searching for a tweeter providing both ultimate musical response and mounting plate free body to promote sound dispersion from the lower part of its frequency domain .
+One of the elements that generate the most accidents in the response of a tweeter is the panel on which it sits , or even just its front fixing plate.
+Our tweeter provides both an ultimate musical response up to 25KHz and a mounting plate free body to promote sound dispersion on all its frequency range .

 A tweeter body smaller than its membrana

 Through the use of an ultra powerful miniature magnetic motor, the tweeter is not larger than its membrana. .
-This membrana is maintained on a millimeter at its periphery and its curved shape allows it to go 4 mm beyond its support and thus radiates without any reflection.
+This membrana is maintained on a millimeter at its periphery and its frontal dome curved shape allows it to go 4 mm beyond its support.
+Thus it radiates without any reflection.
 This results in an extremely wide dispersion from crossover frequency.

 A point source for an all-round coherent phase

 The virtually coincident emitting of the two drive-units maintains a linear phase and spectrum throughout the all listening room .
 From the lower frequencies the tweeter has an infra cardioid radiation pattern.
 The mid/woofer acquires the same infra-cardioid pattern from emitting near the rear wall of the room that serves as a reflector.
 As the pattern of both drivers is exactly the same no cancellation, no black hole, no over sound pressure, no coloration no response non linearity is possible any more.